aws-samples/amazon-documentdb-samples/samples/document-updater/README.md

 # Python Updater tool
-This sample applications compresses pre-existing documents in a collections after compression is turned on in an existing collection.
+This sample applications compresses pre-existing documents in an existing collection after compression is turned on that existing collection.

 ## Requirements
 Python 3.6 or later, pymongo